JqKOU/Data_Visualization/README.md

 ### About
-a collection of data viz practices using python library such as matplotlib, seaborn, plotly etc.
+a collection of data viz practices using python library such as matplotlib, seaborn, plotly, NetworkX and GraphViz.